zachvalenta/jvns.ca/content/post/2018-01-13-rust-in-2018--way-easier-to-use-.markdown

 resource I know)

-Rust is great about being inclusive ("Rust could be for you!") but IMO "here are 10 specific groups of people Rust is for" is dramatically useful than a generic inclusive statement.
+Rust is great about being inclusive ("Rust could be for you!") but IMO "here are 10 specific groups of people Rust is for" is dramatically more useful than a generic inclusive statement.

 Here are a few suggestions for how to answer the question "Who is Rust for?": (these aren't meant to be exclusive, but they are intended to be pretty specific!
 I think Rust is probably for all these